Charing Cross Road, Westminster

 Even before the road’s creation booksellers had operated in the southern part of the area and the arrival of Foyles encouraged the trade to spread along its full length.
 Foyles moved a short distance south in 2014, into the former home of St Martin’s school of art.

 Elswehere along the street, rent rises and the general difficulties facing bricks-and-mortar booksellers have forced some shops to close down but several remain, including a large branch of Blackwell’s and a notable cluster of specialists in the section between Litchfield Street and Great Newport Street.
-Since the photograph above was taken, the corner bookshop has been replaced by a Patisserie Valerie.

 84, Charing Cross Road is the story of the American writer Helene Hanff’s 20-year correspondence with Frank Doel, of the antiquarian booksellers Marks and Co., at that address, which is now the site of a bar.
 The book has been adapted for the stage and screen.